npmaharaj1/ctf/README.md

 # ctf
-Beginner level Capture the Flag (user and root flag included)
+Beginner level Capture the Flag (user flag included)

 <h2>On your VM that will be running the CTF, run the following commands:</h2>